mks19992019-sudo/DSA/3-sem_daily_questions/Linked_List/Easy_Questions/Linked_List_End_Insertion/README.md

 ## Why This Approach?

-- Singly linked list mein tail ka direct access nahi hota — traverse karna padta hai
+- In a singly linked list, there is no direct access to the tail — traversal is required
-- **Optimization**: `tail` pointer maintain karo toh insertion `O(1)` ho jaaye — lekin tab poori list class banana padti hai
+- **Optimization**: maintaining a `tail` pointer makes insertion `O(1)` — but that requires a full list class
-- Basic version mein yeh simplest aur clearest approach hai
+- For the basic version, this is the simplest and clearest approach

 ---